gianlucacaiazza/swdevel-lab-hfarm/README.md

 Our goal was to allow everyone to find the correct song based on their mood.

+Feature 2: By analysing our dataset we were able to outline its characteristics.
+We selected: song number for each genre, number of songs of each artist, total number of songs present in the dataset.

+Feature 3: artits present in the dataset organised in alphabetical order.

 **We ask the user to:**